Updated October 2017

-A: If a candidate (or a group of candidates) experiences adverse circumstances during the two-year course of study or written examinations that may have a significant effect on his or her performance in assessment, please complete the form Candidates with adverse circumstances and submit it to the IB Assessment Centre.
+A: If a candidate (or a group of candidates) experiences adverse circumstances during the two-year course of study or written examinations that may have a significant effect on his or her performance in assessment, please complete the form Candidates with adverse circumstances and submit it to the IB Global Centre, Cardiff, UK.
 If appropriate to the circumstances, the form must be supported with medical documentation (translated into English, French or Spanish where necessary).
 Go to IBIS and use the link “Inclusive assessment arrangements/adverse circumstances” in the “Contact us” section.

-The form can be submitted at any point during the course of study, but must arrive at the IB Assessment Centre within 10 days after the candidate’s final examination.
+The form can be submitted at any point during the course of study, but must arrive at the IB Global Centre, Cardiff within 10 days after the candidate’s final examination.
 The form must indicate:

 - the candidate’s name and session number

 - the subject/components affected

 - the reason for the application and, where appropriate, the special arrangements requested

 - any other information relevant to the case (for example, the duration of the illness, the nature of the candidate’s condition).

 Where a group of candidates has been affected by adverse circumstances, if possible indicate which individual candidates have been most severely affected.

 Do not inform an examiner about a candidate’s personal circumstances, disability, medical condition or learning support of any kind.

 Additional information is available in the Handbook of procedures for the Diploma Programme 2017 section A4.14 Adverse Circumstances.